jigar-makwana/Scripts/README.md

 Random Scripts

 ### Purpose:
-come steps to follow for setuping a CI/CD Pipeline using this tools
+some steps to follow for setting up a CI/CD Pipeline using this tools
 - git
 - Jenkins
 - Maven